 At the intermediate lessons we expect you to have approximately 6 to 12 months of experience in kizomba.
 The knowledge attained in the beginners class is applied in order to learn choreografies and figures in detail.
 The level is once more adjusted by the professor, in so that he can also fall back to basic techniques such as the contra tiempo (or troco o pe).

 The advanced class is a little more of a challenge and uses everything you have learned in the beginners and intermediate classes as base.

-If you have any doubts about your level the profesor is always willing to give his advice.
+If you have any doubts about your level the professor is always willing to give his advice.

-In all the lessons people are encouraged to attend party’s.
+In all the lessons people are encouraged to attend parties.
 It is a good and fun way to apply what has been learned and get to know the society.
-Often a group of members goes and has fun at the best (dance) party’s!
+Often a group of members goes and has fun at the best (dance) parties!